AirGrid/awesome-adtech/README.md

 *Description goes here.*

 * [eMarketer](https://www.emarketer.com/) - eMarketer is the first place to look for data and research on digital for business professionals who need to be prepared for the work ahead.

+## Learning Resources

+*Description goes here.*

+* [AppNexus Industry Reference](https://wiki.appnexus.com/display/industry/Welcome) - This guide is for anyone who wants to learn more about online advertising and ad trading.

 ## Events